CesarGarech/Biocontrol_modeling_project/README.md

 - **Interactive User Interface:** Built with Streamlit (`main.py`) for easy navigation and visualization using Matplotlib.

 ## 📦 Installation
-To install and use this project, follow these steps:
+To install and use this project, follow these steps or just run 'run_dashboard.bat':

 ### Prerequisites
 Ensure you have Python installed.
 Then install the required dependencies: